KarinaFed/anlp-lab2/README.md

    - Each interaction contains: timestamp, user query, response (first 500 chars), agents involved.

 2. **User Profile:**
-   - Topics asked about;
+   - Topics asked about (for personalization);
    - Coding languages mentioned;
    - Study goals set.

 3. **Context Dictionary:**
-   - General context for extensibility
+   - General context for extensibility.

 **Where it is stored:**